Illinois State COVID-19 FAQs

 - At the time of application, are willing, able, and available to work, and actively seeking suitable work, unless otherwise exempt from this requirement.

-For more information on eligibility requirements, how to apply for, and how to file a claim for Unemployment Insurance, please visit the Illinois Department of Employment Security (IDES) website, review the IDES Unemployment Insurance Benefits Handbook, or explore the IDES Unemployment Resource Page.
+For more information on eligibility requirements, how to apply for, and how to file a claim for Unemployment Insurance, please visit the Illinois Department of Employment Security (IDES) website, or review the IDES Unemployment Insurance Benefits Handbook.

 Employee Safety & Travel Concerns